Studio Yafa

 Activities

-- Production of a weekly 52 minute radio program in 5 languages
+• Production of radio programmes in 5 languages

 Previous project in Burkina Faso